 Arrivals hall entrance – image © Chris Rowthorn

 There’s a useful map of Terminal 1 in front of you and just to the left as you exit customs.
 This map shows all your dining, shopping and transport options in the terminal.
 ATMs are roughly in front of you and the train station is up the escalators.

 Terminal 1 map – image © Chris Rowthorn

-There’s another, much larger information counter, the Kansai Tourist Information Center, in the middle of the arrivals hall, a short walk to your left as you enter the hall.
+There’s a large tourist information center in the middle of the arrivals hall, a short walk to your left as you enter the hall.